 Another group of people that cloth diapers appeal to is the frugal people out there–I’m also part of this group!
-You make your own laundry detergent all you want for regular laundry that isn’t heavily soiled or highly dependent on absorbency function.
-Diapers do not fall in either of those two categories.
-They’re slightly more complicated than washing a few shirts because of how soiled they are.
+You make your own laundry detergent all you want for regular laundry that isn’t heavily soiled or highly dependent on absorbency function, however do so with caution because modern washing machines aren’t meant to be used with homemade “detergent” either.
+Diapers are slightly more complicated than washing a few shirts because of the soil level.

 All that said, there are cloth diapering families out there that make their own “detergents” and cloth diaper.
 I can’t imagine their results are as good as those who use a mainstream detergent, but it is worth it to them.
-Their laundry routine is likely a lot longer and more involved.
+Their laundry routine is likely a lot longer and more involved, most likely stripping their diapers often.
 For the most optimal cloth diapering experience possible, I recommend the following detergents.

 Recommended Cloth Diaper Detergents